Fringe - "The Box" (3.02)

 Another storyline that this episode follows is Walter meeting Nina at Massive Dynamic in order to discuss William Bell's will, and this made me ask myself, when did Bell write this?
 When he discovered that he would be helping our team retrieve Peter, was it his plan all along to sacrifice himself for the cause?
 Did he, essentially, know that he was going to die?
 If not, when did he write it?
 Did

 he leave the rights to Massive Dynamic in that safety deposit box for Walter when he was here, or did he have someone else, like Nina, do it for him?
 I suppose that those questions really aren't important in the grand scheme of things, but it mostly just made me wonder whether he intended to sacrifice himself in order to retrieve Peter or if it was, as we previously believed, a spur of the moment decision.
 If you haven't read the latest comic book, I apologize, but I don't really see how I can discuss this scene without bringing in the comic, because the comic, more or less, confirms that Nina and Bell had had a romantic relationship and that she was mothering his child until she lost the child, a real tragedy.
-I bring this up, because it really puts a lot of weight on what Walter says to her when he hugs her, that Belly's death must be especially difficult for her.
-Anyway, what's most important is that, yes, Walter now owns the most powerful company in the world now, none other than Massive Dynamic; that really caused my jaw to drop to the floor.
+I bring this up because it really puts a lot of weight on what Walter says to her when he hugs her, that Belly's death must be especially difficult for her.
+Anyway, what's most important is that, yes, Walter now owns the most powerful company in the world, none other than Massive Dynamic; that really caused my jaw to drop to the floor.
 My boyfriend said that we are screwed, although "screwed" was not the word that he used, exactly.

 The Silent but Deadly Weapon, which Peter realizes is part of the Doomsday Device, really reminds me of

 Alias.
 If you haven't seen Alias, I strongly suggest that you go Netflix it (or whatever you have to do) right now, because I guarantee you that you will love it.
-There are quite a few parallels between Alias andFringe, as I'm sure you have noticed if you have seen Alias.
+There are quite a few parallels between Alias and Fringe, as I'm sure you have noticed if you have seen Alias.
 The whole idea of Peter having been destined to fulfill this prophecy, a prophecy that involves an ancient artifact, is very reflective of Alias.
 Perhaps, Milo Rambaldi created the Doomsday Device.
 Wouldn't that be something?
 Anyway, this episode also makes me think about the Beacon from "The Arrival" (1.04).
-In that episode, the Beacon finds its way up through the ground and, as we discover, is vibrating at the same frequency as the Other Side.
+In that episode, the Beacon finds its way up through the ground and, as we discover, is vibrating at a different frequency.
 In this episode, the Box is also dug up.
 I really do think that the Beacon is part of the Doomsday Device, that it was sent here by Walternate.
 We know that it had to have been pretty dang important in order for September to call someone and say, "It has arrived."
 Something that I do question is how this arc involving Bolivia being here is going to be resolved.
 I really hope that she isn't going to die, but I really don't think so.
 I think she's going to make peace with Olivia and move away from Walternate.

 As for our Olivia being on the Other Side, I have a feeling that if anyone on the Other Side is going to come to Olivia's aid, it's going to be alter-Broyles.
 Recalling back to the end of "Olivia," he doesn't seem to be okay with Walternate's method, and based on the promo for next week's episode, I don't think that that is going to change.
 I think that alter-Broyles is going to come to the conclusion that Walternate is far too extreme in his methods, and he's going to try to devise a plan to set matters straight.
 I think that the same is true of Bolivia, that she is going to come around when she realizes that Walternate is corrupt.
-Speaking of her, though, the very last scene in this episode kind of annoys me, because I feel like we have been left with that kind of cliffhanger far too often, one in which someone from the Other Side is here, communicating with the Other Side via the typewriter.
+Speaking of her, though, the very last scene in this episode kind of annoys me because I feel like we have been left with that kind of cliffhanger far too often, one in which someone from the Other Side is here, communicating with the Other Side via the typewriter.
 Last season, episode 2.02, "Night of Desirable Objects," ended with Gnarlie communicating with the Other Side via the typewriter, and the second to the last scene in the second season finale was Bolivia communicating with someone on the Other Side via the typewriter.
 I just feel like that is wearing out its worth, but I am concerned about Peter being "actively engaged" and am curious to know what is meant by beginning work on Walter.
 Ultimately, I really, really enjoyed this episode, and I give it 9 Raspberry Jam-Stained Ties.

 Fringe - "Olivia" (3.01) - Season Premiere

 After having seen the third season premiere of Fringe, I am burdened by a vast array of mixed emotions that don't want to wait to be resolved.
 Before I say anything about the episode, though, I would like to do my usual and provide a spoiler alert; if you haven't seen this episode yet, then please don't read this until you have.
 Okay, well, after having seen the many promos and sneak peeks, I had a general gist of how this episode was going to unwind, and I therefore was a bit disappointed.
-When I saw the first scene, in which Olivia is being questioned by the psychiatrist, I was not the least bit surprised that that was the first scene, because after having seen that from the promos and sneak peeks, that's the scene with which I was expecting it to open.
-I agree with Clint of the Fringe Podcast, in that after seeing the second season finale, "Over There," this is not the path that I was expecting the third season premiere to take.
+When I saw the first scene, in which Olivia is being questioned by the psychiatrist, I was not the least bit surprised that that was the first scene because after having seen that from the promos and sneak peeks, that's the scene with which I was expecting it to open.
+I agree with Clint of The Fringe Podcast, in that after seeing the second season finale, "Over There," this is not the path that I was expecting the third season premiere to take.
 What I was expecting, what I was hoping for, was for her to, yes, escape, but to do so in a much more epic way.
 The second season finale ends with Olivia trapped on the Other Side in a dark, windowless cell, and she was terrified.
 The last time that we saw Olivia terrified in a dark room was when she was a child, and consequently, she set fire to the place.
 That is what I was hoping to have happen in this episode, but that part of the mythology is still being dragged out, which is a bit frustrating.

 How she

 does escape, though, really reminds me of how she escapes from Loeb in "Bound" (1.11).
 She convinces the man giving her a spinal tap to let her sit up since she is thirsty, and she therefore breaks the glass over his head, beats her captors up, and runs out of the place.
-I remember being disappointed with that, because at the end of "Safe" (1.10), she is napped, and the series then went on hiatus for almost two months; then, when it came back, Olivia set herself free within the first fifteen minutes.
-Obviously, this was a bit different, because she is not free, and she is, in fact, trapped on the Other Side, apparently now believing that she is Bolivia, which drives me absolutely insane, but she escaped from her cell.
+I remember being disappointed with that because at the end of "Safe" (1.10), she is napped, and the series then went on hiatus for almost two months; then, when it came back, Olivia set herself free within the first fifteen minutes.
+Obviously, this is a bit different because she is not free, and she is, in fact, trapped on the Other Side, apparently now believing that she is Bolivia, which drives me absolutely insane, but she escaped from her cell.
 I can't believe that it is working; how, exactly, is she going to regain her memory?
 When will she regain her memory, and when she does, will she remember being Bolivia?
 Will Bolivia's memories remain?
 Over the summer, I saw an interview in which one of the cast members (I can't remember which one) said that Season 3 is really going to be about Olivia discovering herself, learning more about herself, and right now, I don't see how that is possible since she technically isn't herself.

 I do feel an undying need to talk about the amber, especially since that is what the glyphs spelled during this episode.
 It is a pretty epic scene, but it kind of confused me, because I thought it was decided in "Over There, Part 1" (2.21) that a Quarantine was not necessary, and initiating one was therefore abandoned.
 Is it because Walter, Peter and Bolivia returned to our side, something that Walternate was not anticipating (unlikely since he asked Bolivia very early on to switch places with Olivia)?
 Also, in "Over There," it seemed to me like Fringe Division was responsible for initiating Quarantines, but in this episode, it seemed to be just your everyday street cops.
 Do they work under Walternate's provision, as well?
 If so, he seems to have a great deal of power, too much, in fact.
 Once again, we see Olivia demonstrate an incredibly powerful memory.
 First, she memorizes the code in order to escape from Walternate's facility, and then, she memorizes every bit of information on Henry's Show Me.
 It is a bit murky, though, because I have to wonder, whose memory skills were we seeing - Olivia's or Bolivia's?